Caleydo/caleydo.github.io/_publications/2015_infovis_vials.md

 # Authors in the "database" can be used with just the key (lastname).
 Others can be written properly.
 authors:
-- strobelt
+- Hendrik Strobelt
 - Bilal Alsallakh
 - Joseph Botors
 - Brant Peterson
 - Mark Borowsky
-- pfister
+- Hanspeter Pfister
-- lex
+- Alexander Lex

 journal-short: TVCG (InfoVis '15)
 year: 2016